 Barbara Allen and Mary Davis are authors of

 Claim Report and fulfill the first access condition.
 However, Mary Davis isn’t a member of the

 Administrators group, and therefore only Barbara Allen meets both access requirements.
 Only she can access

 Claim Report.
 Similarly to Mary Davis, John Smith, as a member of

-Administrators, fulfills the second condition, but not the first one, and cannot access
+Administrators, fulfills the second condition, but not the first one, and can’t access

 In other words, in this case, each item access condition corresponds to a permission set.
-When a user meets the condition, they are marked as allowed in the corresponding permission set.
+When a user meets the condition, they’re marked as allowed in the corresponding permission set.